gfkpth/nominal_person/README.md

 1. Making available my complete dataset on the phenomena.
 The datasets used in my *Glossa* and *Linguistic Typolog* papers address different aspects of nominal person, so they do not provide a full overview.
 Moreover, my master ODS file is not very tidy (containing extraneous notes, unused columns, extra columns for lookups of from other lists etc.).
 I have been thinking about an effective way of making a more comprehensive and tidier dataset publicly available, while also allowing scope for possible future extensions (or additional uses).

-2. It provides an opportunity for me to practice database design with SQL and data manipulation with python using a familiar dataset.
+2. It provides an opportunity for exercising database design with SQL and data manipulation with python using a familiar dataset.

+# Data preparation

+The folder [db-creation-notes/](db-creation-notes) contains jupyter notebooks and notes on the data transformation process.

+The SQL folder documents the process of converting the data from a plain csv file into sqlite/postgresql databases.

+The CLDF folder documents the process of preparing the complete dataset in the [CLDF](https://github.com/cldf/cldf/), a format designed for linguistic applications.
+This folder also contains [a notebook](db_creation_notes/CLDF/clld_preparation.ipynb) detailing the semi-automatic extraction process of examples of the linguistic phenomenon from a LaTeX file into a csv file ([examples.csv](db_creation_notes/CLDF/examples.csv)).
+The example dataset has not been included in the SQL database(s) at this point.
+This is planned once the CLDF is completed.

 # Format